opentoonz/opentoonz_docs/source/drawing_animation_levels.rst

 - It is possible to select the images or the level frames that have to be converted directly in the xsheet.

 When a conversion is performed a new level is created according to the selection you made, and exposed in the xsheet in the column next to that containing the source level: the new file has the same name of the starting one but has a PLI extension, and a “v” suffix, and is saved in the +drawings default folder.

-.. note:: Toonz vector levels (PLI files) created with Toonz Harlequin 7.0 are not compatible with previous versions of the software.

 .. note:: In case a PLI level with the same name already exists, the name of the new file will be followed by a progressive number.